ZPYin/Radiosonde/readme.md

 ### Methodology

-All the scripts are based on parsing of the html from [Wyoming Radiosond Browse Webpage](http://weather.uwyo.edu/upperair/sounding.html).
-The description of the returned parameters can be found [here](http://weather.uwyo.edu/upperair/columns.html).
+All the scripts are based on parsing of the html from Wyoming Radiosonde Browse Webpage ([old][2]|[new][3]).
+The description of the returned parameters can be found [here][4].

-Basically, we will construct the query url to the server and parsing the results from the retrurned html text.
+Basically, we will construct the query url to the server and parsing the results from the returned html text.
 This is very straightforward.
-What we should pay attention to, is the type of the sonding.
-Sometimes, results of old sonding or wind sonding will be returned.
+What we should pay attention to, is the type of the sounding.
+Sometimes, results of old sounding or wind sounding will be returned.
 So a warning module should be added.
-But for the IDL and python scripts, which have a history of years, I will don't have the passion yet to improve it.
-But for the matlab verision, I have add this processing module and also some minor data quality control.
+But for the IDL and python scripts, which have a history of years, I don't have the passion yet to improve it.
+But for the matlab version, I have add this processing module and also some minor data quality control.
 You can easily convert it to python or IDL version as you like.

 Regarding to the `sitenum` of different stations, you can find it in [radiosonde-station-list.txt](./doc/radiosonde-station-list.txt).